dfbarrero/personal-website/README.md

 5. Customize the home page editting _layouts/home.html.
 5. Add any new section you would need.
 Copy any file in _pages, and use it as template to edit your own content.
 Insert the navigation item in _data/navigation.yml

+Test site with `bundle exec jekyll serve` and build site with `bundle exec jekyll build`.

 There are some images in assets/imgs you can use as headers.
 Use them at your convenience.

 # Contributors